-- Policy 8.8: No dredging or filling shall be permitted within mangrove and wetland areas in the Town unless project alternatives that would avoid mangrove and wetland areas are unavailable and sufficient mitigation is provided by applicant to offset adverse impacts.
-For purposes of this policy, sufficient mitigation is as required by Florida Administrative Code Rules 62-312.300 through 62-312.390.
-It is intended that all standards in these of-citations are to apply to all new development and redevelopment, regardless of whether the development requires a dredge and fill permit from the Florida Department of Environmental Regulation. - Policy 8.9: Drainfields for septic tanks and graywater shall not be permitted in mangrove and wetlands areas. - Policy 8.10: A buffer zone of native upland edge vegetation around mangrove and wetland areas is required in order to protect the wetland areas from impacts, including stormwater runoff, of adjacent development.
-The buffer zone shall consist of preservation native vegetation, including canopy, understory and ground cover.
+Drain fields for septic tanks and graywater shall not be permitted in mangrove and wetlands areas.

+A buffer zone of native upland edge vegetation around mangrove and wetland areas is required in order to protect the wetland areas from impacts of adjacent development, including stormwater runoff.
+The buffer zone shall consist of perseveration native vegetation, including canopy, understory and ground cover.
 If there is no native vegetation on the site, then a planted vegetative buffer shall be required.
-The buffer zone shall begin at the upland limit of any mangrove or wetland area and shall be no less than twenty-five (25) feet in depth at any point, unless it is demonstrated that a smaller buffer will be sufficient to prevent degradation of water quality, degradation of biological productivity and decrease in the diversity of plant and animal habitats or otherwise prevent the degradation of the existing wetlands system.
-For example, a smaller buffer, in combination with other stormwater management techniques, can be used to meet this requirement. - Policy 8.11: Alteration of mangrove and wetland areas by chemical defoliants shall not be permitted.
-Any mangrove or wetland area which serves as an active nesting site or as a resting or breeding area for a colony of birds shall not be altered.
+The buffer zone shall begin at the upland limit of any mangrove or wetland area and shall be no less than twenty-five (25) feet wide at any point, unless it is demonstrated that a narrower buffer will be sufficient to prevent degradation of water quality, degradation of biological productivity and decrease in the diversity of plant and animal habitats or otherwise prevent the degradation of the existing wetlands system.
+For example, a narrower buffer, in combination with other stormwater management techniques, can be used to meet this requirement.

+Policy 8.11: Alteration of mangrove and wetland areas by chemical defoliants shall not be permitted.
+Any mangrove or wetland area that serves as an active nesting site or as a resting or breeding area for a colony of birds shall not be altered.